Relative Calabi-Yau structures and ice quivers with potential

 \subsection{Calabi--Yau structures}

 In this section, we recall the necessary background on Hochschild and cyclic homology, absolute and relative Calabi--Yau structures and Calabi--Yau cospans.
-We work in the setting of (pseudo-compact) dg algebras but everything generalises to the setting of small dg categories (enriched over the category of pseudo-compact vector spaces).
+We work in the setting of (pseudocompact) dg algebras but everything generalises to the setting of small dg categories (enriched over the category of pseudocompact vector spaces).

-Following \cite{Kassel85}, a {\em mixed complex} over $k$ is a dg module over the dg algebra $\La=k[t]/(t^2)$, where $t$ is an indeterminate of degree $-1$ satisfying $d(t)=0$.
-Let $l$ be a finite dimensional separable $k$-algebra.
-For a dg $l$-algebra $A$, its {\em mixed complex} $M(A)$ is defined as follows.
-Its underlying complex is defined to be the cone of the map $\id-\tau$ from the sum total complex $B^+(A)_l$ of
+Following section~1 of \cite{Kassel87}, a {\em mixed complex} over $k$ is a dg module over the dg algebra $\La=k[t]/(t^2)$, where $t$ is an indeterminate of degree $-1$ satisfying $d(t)=0$.
+Let $l$ be a finite-dimensional separable $k$-algebra.
+For a dg $l$-algebra $A$, its {\em mixed complex} $\mathrm{M}(A)$ is defined as follows.
+Its underlying complex is defined to be the cone of the map $\id-\tau$ from the sum total complex $\rb^+(A)_l$ of

-to the sum total complex $C(A)$ of
+to the sum total complex $\rc(A)$ of